coderGirlSu/Marketplace/README.md

 ## R8 Why is it a problem that needs solving?

-Clothes have traditionally been made from materials derived from plants and animals, such as cotton, linen and leather, but today's clothing is increasingly likely to be made from materials derived from fossil fuel crude oil to make nylon and polyester and more synthetic fibers.
+Clothes have traditionally been made from materials derived from plants and animals, such as cotton, linen and leather, but today's clothing is increasingly likely to be made from materials derived from fossil fuel crude oil to make nylon and polyester and more synthetic fibres.
 These materials do not biodegrade, which means significant damage to the environment and devastating effects on human health and wildlife.
 At the same time, the high water consumption in the production of clothing, chemical pollution from dyeing and processing, and the disposal of large quantities of unsold or discarded clothing through incineration or landfilling can all cause serious harm to the environment.
 Therefore, in order to make our world a better place, this should be given enough attention.

 ### References: